What Does “error: failed to push some refs to” Mean?

 - Remote Branch:

-A -> B -> D
+A -> B -> D - Your Local Branch:

 A -> B -> C

-, which is not on the remote.
+In this scenario, commit D exists on the remote, but not locally.
+Your local branch has commit C, which is not on the remote.
 Git cannot perform a simple fast-forward push and thus rejects it.

 How to Fix It

 The solution is to integrate the remote changes into your local branch before pushing again.
-This is typically done using git pull
+This is typically done using git pull.

 1. Fetch and Merge the Remote Changes